Migrating from one Latin American country to another is like changing rooms in the Titanic

 So, What Can We Do About it?

 The solution to the crisis in Latin America is not simple, and much work is still needed to achieve a world where everyone feels safe.
+When a democratically elected president turns into a dictatorship and takes complete control, we must take action.

 But change is coming, and people from all corners of the world are uniting against discrimination, environmental destruction, violence, and lies.
 We all want freedom, and every day more people join this call.